antononcube/RakuForPrediction-book/Articles/Using-DALL-E-models-in-Raku.md

-**Remark:** Generally speaking, importing and displaying image Base64 strings is a few time slower than using image URLs.
+**Remark:** Generally speaking, importing and displaying image Base64 strings is a few times slower than using image URLs.

 ------